adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

 Finally, we will split this code into one file to pilot our application and two files to encapsulate our install and check actions.
-We will also enhance our actions with more flexible configuration:
+We will also enhance our actions with a more flexible configuration:

 File "app.js":